Krakow Info

 The 13th-century Gothic tower in the Grand Square is the only remnant of Krakow's medieval town hall.

-Krakow’s Local Government
+Local Government of Krakow

 Poland has three-tier local government: province ‘wojewodztwo’, county ‘powiat’, and commune ‘gmina’; each level with its own representative council and an executive.
-Krakow is the capital of the Malopolska wojewodztwo, one of the most prominent provinces among the country’s 16.
+Krakow is the capital of the Malopolska wojewodztwo, one of the most prominent provinces among the country’s sixteen.

 As in the case of other major Polish cities, Krakow’s local government is county and commune rolled into one municipality.
 The legislative City Council consists of 43 members chosen in popular ballot by way of proportional representation.
 The executive power lies with mayor (called ‘prezydent’) elected by citizens in a two-tier majority vote.
-Both the city council and the mayor serve four-year terms.
+Both the city council and the mayor serve five-year terms.

 The city's current powers